 So you’re planning a wedding to celebrate the love and commitment between you and your partner.
 This is a beautiful thing, but in a lot of cases, your focus is on everyone else.
-What isn’t too surprising in this scenario is that you forget about your own needs when counting heads and factoring in costs.
+In fact, it wouldn’t be too surprising if you forgot about your own needs when counting heads and factoring in costs.

 It’s unlikely you’ll end up without a seat on the day, but last minute additions to your guest list, even if, after some shuffling, it turns out to be yourself, could come at a premium!
 We’ve therefore explored some of the key considerations that are often overlooked on your big day below:

-It’s customary to leave small gifts or “favours” on the tables for your wedding guests, but it’s also common courtesy to gift your maid of honour and best man something to show your appreciation for their hard work.
-As well as this, many people get their parents a gift as a sign of gratitude.
+It’s customary to leave small gifts or “favours” on the tables for your wedding guests, but it’s also common courtesy to give your maid of honour and best man something to show your appreciation for their hard work.
+They’ve probably played a part in organising the wedding, or perhaps the hen or stag do.
+In addition to this, many people get their parents a gift as a sign of gratitude.
 Bridesmaids, groomsmen, ushers, flower girls and page boys shouldn’t necessarily be forgotten about either.

-You’ve got the venue, the dress, all the RSVPs … but how are you getting to the actual wedding?
+You’ve got the venue, the beautiful clothes, all the RSVPs … but how are you getting to the actual wedding?
 Do you want to turn up in a classic car, a horse and carriage, or simply walk to the venue?

-Especially if you want to make a statement entrance, transportation for the bride and groom can be a large expense.
+Particularly if you want to make a statement entrance, transportation for the bride and groom can be a large expense.
 So make sure you factor these costs into your wedding budget – hiring a vehicle last minute can be even more expensive!

-For more information about the types of transportation you might want to think about, see here.
+For more information about the types of transportation you might want to think about, Bridebook can be a helpful resource.

-On the day of your wedding, you’ll likely be surrounded by people running around like headless chickens, that is, if you aren’t doing the running yourself!
+On the day of your wedding, you’ll likely be surrounded by people running around like headless chickens… That is, if you aren’t doing the running yourself!
 It’s easy to panic on such an important day, as you just want everything to go to plan!

 Some other grumbling stomachs that you’ll have to factor into your budget plans are those of the people you’ve hired for the day.
 They might not be having the lavish meal that you’ve splurged on for your guests, but they will need some sustenance.
-The wedding band or DJ and your photographer will likely need feeding.
-This is one of the often forgotten wedding expenses so check their contracts to make sure you know what’s expected of you.
+The wedding band or DJ, as well as your photographer will likely need feeding.
+This is one of the most commonly forgotten wedding expenses, so check their contracts to make sure you know what’s expected of you.